 The Main Cast Will Return

 Yes, you read that right.
 Winona Ryder, David Harbour, Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer and Charlie Heaton will all be returning.
 As the events from the first season are still close at hand, audiences will be happy to see how these characters have evolved one year later.
 Have Joyce (Ryder) and Hopper (David Harbour) grown closer?
 Have Mike and his friends grown apart as can sometime happen as youths get older?
 Might this be a storyline and somehow they get drawn together?
 The big question is the character of Eleven (Millie Bobby Brown).
-At the end of Stranger Things Season 1, we saw Hopper leaving some food for someone in the woods.
+At the end of Stranger Things Season 1, we saw Hopper leaving food for someone in the woods.
 The first thought is that it is probably Eleven?
-Sadly, this hasn't been confirmed.
 Hopefully, Stranger Things Season 2 answers enough of these questions to satisfy its rabid fan base.

 Will Byers is Becoming a Monster

 Noah Schnapp, who plays Will Byers, the young boy from Hawkins, Indiana who was trapped in the Upside Down, didn't have much to do in the first 8 episodes, even though the entire story revolved around him.
 The young actor is coming back in a big way, though, and has been promoted to series regular for Stranger Things Season 2.
 But this won't be the Will his friends all know and love.
-In a recent interview, Will teased that he will be going through some growing pains, and puberty might not be so kind.
+In an interview, Will teased that he will be going through some growing pains, and puberty might not be so kind.
 He says, "I threw up a slug, so Season 2 begins with what happens from there.
 There may have been some effect on him.
 I may or may not have turned into a monster.
 You'll have to watch to find out."
 He may not be the only one turning into a monster.
 There is some speculation that Eleven may also be transforming into a Demogorgon-monster.